cost-dkg/metadata4dkg2022/index.md

 This event will be held as a workshop with physical participation at the Radisson Blu Hotel Lyon:
 129 Rue Servient, 69003 Lyon France, Lyon, France.

+The details for the remote participation will be shared here in due time.

 ## Program

 The program is still preliminary and subject to change: